Islamic Law in Global Financial Markets

 - Full Year

-The aim of this course is to provide students with a sound knowledge of the tiers of law and other legal inputs and market processes that comprise the transnational system of Islamic Financial Law.
+The aim of this module is to provide students with a sound knowledge of the tiers of law and other legal inputs and market processes that comprise the transnational system of Islamic Financial Law.
 The module covers general issues and a selection of more specific topics.
 General issues include the reasons for the development of Islamic Finance, the relationship between it and conventional finance and current debates such as those relating to the methods of adapting the classical shari’a/fiqh to the modern environment and the islamicity of present practice.
 On a more specific level, the foundations of the Law of Islamic Finance, such as the prohibition of riba and gharar, will be taught together with a selection of areas relevant for professional legal and financial practice as well as further research including sales- and equity- based contractual schemes, litigation and arbitration of Islamic finance disputes, Islamic financial intermediation (banking), regulatory law and case studies, securitisation and sukuk issuances, derivatives and insurance, Fintech and Islamic finance, and convergence with sustainable finance.
 Particular topics offered may vary from year to year.

 Objectives and learning outcomes of the module